chirangi-patel/FlickrImageSearchApp/README.md

 * Users are able to supply a search term to receive results related to that search term.
 * The app can asynchronously present the results as thumbnails on a grid.
 * The images are cached properly.
-* The user is able to tap on a thumbnail to view the image in its entirety, metadata displayed on-screen (e.g., image name, size, resolution, date, etc.).
+* The user is able to tap on a thumbnail to view the image in its entirety, metadata displayed on-screen (e.g., image name, owner, etc.).
 * There are few unit tests to cover the core functionality of the app.

 ## Future objective: